-This section deals with my indecision about what to do after teaching in China and Korea for two decades, retirement in the Philippines and work on a novel manuscript.
+This section deals with my indecision about what to do after teaching in Asia for two decades, retirement in the Philippines and work on a novel manuscript.

 One day in the spring of 2007 I was sat in the Hard Rock Café in Fukuoka, eating a large salad and waiting to collect my tourist visa from the Korean Consulate.
 I remembered when my friend Françoise and I were in Hong Kong and she discovered that someone had unzipped her bag and taken her wallet, which held all her money and identification.
 She kept exclaiming, “I have no identity!”
 She seemed … Read More